nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-You can add multiple rows, for `Direct Permissions` section.
+You can add multiple rows, for the Direct Permissions section.

 Once you have finished assigning the appropriate permissions for the listed users, Click on `Save`.

-### **3. Edit Group Permissions**
+### 3. Edit Group Permissions

-You can edit the group permissions, by clicking on the downward arrow.
+You can edit the group permissions, by clicking on the `downward arrow`.

 &nbsp;&nbsp;